St. Nicholas Church, Forest Hill with Shotover

 In 2004 a new vestry was added on the north side, providing valuable extra space, on-tap water supply, a sink and a disabled toilet.
 The church seats about 100 people, but always feels intimate and comfortable even with only a few.

 Covid-19 restrictions mean that we are unable to open St Nicolas on a daily basis.
-At present, the church is open for individual prayer on Wednesdays and Sundays from 11am - 4pm.
+At present, the church is open for private prayer on Wednesdays and Sundays from 10am - 4pm.